310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% bubble Rei %}
 Hush now.
 Do not frolic about; you should be listening to their song.

-Well, it is up to each person how they want to enjoy a live show… However, as someone who is an idol, I imagine that it would feel terrible if the guests were idly chatting instead of paying attention to the song.
+Well, it is up to each person how they want to enjoy a live show…

+However, for idols, I imagine that it would feel terrible if the guests were idly chatting instead of paying attention to the song.

 Perhaps this kind of awareness is also something that comes from one’s field of work.
 You become unable to have a more objective viewpoint of these things, so it has its merits and its demerits.
 {% endbubble %}